joncinque/solana/docs/src/cli/wallets/hardware/trezor.md

 sidebar_label: Trezor
 ---

-This page describes how to use a Trezor Model T or Trezor Safe 3 device to interact with Solana using the command line tools.
+This page describes how to use a Trezor Model T, Safe 3, or Safe 5 device to interact with Solana using the command line tools.

 ## Before You Begin